SudhaMsr/AI-Analytics/README.md

 No cleaning script today, feel free to work with the pre-cleaned data or try your hand at the raw data!

+### Understanding Data
+-/ Data Exploration is a process of understanding the given data.
+It gives a chance to get insights and more clarity of data
+a. its size and shape
+b. data types
+### Data preprocessing
+a.
+Cleaning data- removing null values
+b.
+### Data Visualisations